InPlusLab/ReentrancyStudy-Data/README.md

 # ReentrancyStudy-Data

 ReentrancyStudy-Data is a large-scale dataset of reentrancy vulnerability in smart contracts, which is built from 230,548 open-source smart contracts from Etherscan.

-For more details, please refer to [ICSE'23 paper](https://github.com/InPlusLab/ReentrancyStudy-Data/tree/main/paper/Turn_the_Rudder_A_Beacon_of_Reentrancy_Detection_for_Smart_Contracts_on_Ethereum.pdf).
+For more details, please refer to our paper "Turn the Rudder: A Beacon of Reentrancy Detection for Smart Contracts on Ethereum" [ICSE'23 paper](https://github.com/InPlusLab/ReentrancyStudy-Data/tree/main/paper/Turn_the_Rudder_A_Beacon_of_Reentrancy_Detection_for_Smart_Contracts_on_Ethereum.pdf).

 ## Data Annotation